Stop smoking hypnotherapy can help you quit smoking in as little as one session. I offer sessions in Birmingham an online using Zoom.

 It is essential that you do listen to this audio.
 It takes 21 days to make or break a habit so if you don’t listen to this file each day then you are unlikely to be successful in stopping smoking.

-A common reason for it not working is that the client (that’s you) expects the hypnotherapist (that’s me) to do all of the work.
+A common reason for hypnotherapy not working is that the client expects the hypnotherapist to do all of the work.
+They expect to sit back and have a magic spell cast on them that fixes everything with zero effort.

 It doesn’t work like that.